kndclark/kubetasker/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request.
+To see my project roadmap and current tasks, check out my Trello board.

 ## 📄 License